vdoan/AWS-Kong-ECS/README.md

 # Usage

-Per standard Terraform best prac - creds expected to be in environment or instance parameter
+Per standard Terraform best prac - creds expected to be in environment OR instance profile

 e.g. my dev instance has IAM profile "provisioner" which runs this